Istiak-Alam/Datacamp-Projects/Python Projects/Crop Recommendation with Machine Learning/README.md

 ## Acknowledgements

 Data and project template based on the DataCamp Machine Learning soil crop project.
-Analysis and code by [Your Name].
+Analysis and code by [ISTIAK ALAM].

 ---